MKLab-ITI/FIVR-200K/README.md

     ```

 * Reported results
-    * To re-run the experiments of the paper run the following command
+    * To re-produce the results of the paper run the following command
     ```bash
     bash evaluate_run.sh APPROACH_NAME FEATURES_NAME
     ```